AussieGuy0/sportstg-api/README.md

     })

-//Parses a specific round's fixtures into an array of objects
+// Parses a specific round's fixtures into an array of objects
-//Second parameter is a non-optional round number sportstg.getRoundFixtures(compId, 2)
+// Second parameter is a non-optional round number sportstg.getRoundFixtures(compId, 2)
     .then((fixtures) => {
         //Example: